A wedding planning survival guide for couples who want a fuss free wedding

 If you’re typical of my couples you’re probably going to breeze through your wedding planning.
 Most seem to take it all in their stride and have a pretty laid back time of it, which is mostly because they don’t get sucked into a lot of ‘wedding industry stuff’.
-That’s good because the wedding industry loves to tell you about what you SHOULD be doing, where as my couples mostly want to plan a wedding that reflects them as people.
+That’s good because the wedding industry loves to tell you about what you SHOULD be doing.
+Most of my couple would plan a wedding that reflects them as people.

-Even if you’re planning a really laid back wedding that’s all about you there can still be pressure points.
-I was pretty laid back when planning my wedding with Pete and I am ashamed to say I still had a couple of meltdowns along the way.
+Even if you’re planning a really laid back wedding there can still be pressure points.
+I was pretty laid back when planning my wedding and I am ashamed to say I still had a couple of meltdowns along the way.
 Planning a wedding if you have nothing to do but plan a wedding would be fine.
 Throw in life, work and managing family relationships and there are definetly a few opportunities for stress reduction!
 Here’s my wedding planning survival guide.

 You can find loads of advice about wedding planning and especially wedding planning in relation to photography in my planning guide.

 Check out Sarah and Daniel’s self officiated Westcove House wedding.

 It’s inevitable that people will have opinions and expectations and if you’re planning a non-traditional wedding you might have to present a united front while you explain your decisions.